Marble Cottage Cheese Paskha with Vanilla, Condensed Milk, and Cocoa

 Step 2:

-A few hours before cooking, we take the butter out of the refrigerator and let it heat up to room temperature.
-Beat the butter with condensed milk until smooth.
-Gradually introduce the cottage cheese and mix everything thoroughly with a blender.
+A few hours before you start, take the butter out of the refrigerator and let it come to room temperature.
+Beat the butter with the condensed milk until smooth.
+Gradually add the cottage cheese and blend everything thoroughly with an immersion blender.

 Step 3: